sesam-community/msoft-planner/README.md

   "verify_ssl": true
 }
 ```
+**Obs.** in the Secrets tab in your System, remember to set the defined $SECRET's for connecting to the docker image.

 #### Pipe config :

-Obs. in the Datahub tab under Settings, remember to set the defined $ENV's and $SECRET's in the system config needed for connecting to the docker image.
+**Obs.** in the Datahub tab under Settings, remember to set the defined $ENV's in the system config needed for connecting to the docker image.
 ```
 {
   "_id": "msplanner-connector-ms",